Schedule demo

 Note:

-• To connect to cloud services and access external data, make sure your internet connection is active.
-If a proxy server is needed in your environment to reach external websites, configure theses proxy settings in the Settings tab.
+• To connect to cloud services and access external data, ensure that your internet connection is active.
+If your environment requires a proxy server to access external websites, configure the necessary proxy settings under the Settings tab.

-• Refer here to know the hosts used for Amazon monitoring in Applications Manager.
+• Refer here to view the list of hostnames used for Amazon monitoring in Applications Manager.

-• Parameters marked with a * have been added from Applications Manager version 15180 onwards.
+• Parameters marked with an asterisk * are available in Applications Manager version 15180 onwards.

 Amazon Data Collection Settings

-You can configure data collection settings for your Amazon monitor by going to the Settings tab, selecting Performance Polling under Discovery and then the Cloud tab.
+You can configure data collection settings for your Amazon monitor by going to the Settings tab, selecting Performance Polling under Discovery and then the Cloud tab (previously Cloud tab).

 Note: In build versions prior to 174200, this tab was named Amazon instead of Cloud.